-ARB sets regional targets for California's 18 MPOs to use in their Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) to plan future projects that will cumulatively achieve GHG reduction goals.
+As required by The Sustainable Communities and Climate Protection Act of 2008, ARB sets regional targets for California's 18 MPOs to achieve through planning future projects that will cumulatively achieve those goals, and reporting how they will be met in the RTP/SCS.
 Targets are set at a percent reduction of passenger vehicle GHG emissions per person from 2005 levels.
 The proposed project is included in the RTP/SCS for San Francisco Bay Area.
-The regional reduction target for MTC is 10 percent for 2020 and 19 percent for 2035 (ARB 2022c).
+The regional reduction target for MTC is 19 percent by 2035 (ARB 2021).